-You really take only three clients per week?
+You really take only a few clients per week?
 Why?

 Yes.
-I really only take three clients per week.
-I do this because I want to help my clients heal as quickly and thoroughly as possible, and this takes attentiveness and space.
-If I carried, say, 15 clients a week, my healing skills and attention would become diluted, resulting in a less effective experience for each client.
+I do this because I want to help my clients heal as quickly and thoroughly as possible.
+And this takes attentiveness and space.
+It necessitates that I stay fresh and inspired.
+If I carried, say, 25-35 clients a week—like your typical online site specializing in assembly line “therapy”—my healing skills, compassion, and enthusiasm would become diluted (How can they not?), resulting in a less effective experience for each client, including you.

 Why is your specialty death-grief?
 Sounds kind of morbid?